One of the biggest barriers for eating more real, whole foods is the misconception that your grocery bill will skyrocket straight into outer space…

 It’s that hard.
 Note that this will ONLY save you money if you stick to your list when you head to the grocery store.
 Those impulse cold brew and coconut yogurt purchases add up fast.
 Protip: don’t go to the grocery store when you’re hungry!

-How do you do Paleo on a budget?
+How do you eat Paleo on a budget?
 Let us know in the comments!